-As a general a rule; if your foot is comfortable inside your work boots it’s less likely to develop ailments.
+As a general rule; if your foot is comfortable inside your work boots it’s less likely to develop ailments.

 Do you work around wet or muddy conditions?
 Maybe you do something like finish wet concrete.
 If you do any jobs that involve working around these conditions we suggest you consider buying waterproof or water-resistant boots.
 You certainly don’t want to have to move around in heavy, wet work boots all day long.

 Waterproofing is usually done in one of two ways with work boots.
-The first is when a naturally water resistant boot upper material is treated so that it becomes waterproof.
-The other way to waterproof a work boot is too line it inside with some sort of moisture blocking membrane.
+The first is when a naturally water-resistant boot upper material is treated so that it becomes waterproof.
+The other way to waterproof a work boot is to line it inside with some sort of moisture blocking membrane.
 Either way will help keep your feet dry when you are working under wet conditions.

 - Safety features

 It’s never a bad thing to have safety features built-in to any work boot that you own.
 Some jobs even require buying a pair of steel toe work boots in order to work in certain areas.
 Here are some common boot safety features that are a bonus to have on any boot you buy.